-The Catalog of FEMA Flood and Wind Publications, and Training Courses contains a listing with brief descriptions of publications and courses developed by the Building Science Branch of FEMA’s Federal Insurance and Mitigation Administration (FIMA).
-Publications include recovery advisories (hurricane and tornado), Mitigation Assessment Team (MAT) reports (hurricanes and tornadoes), natural hazard Risk Management Series (RMS) publications, technical bulletins, and training courses.
+The Catalog of FEMA Wind, Flood and Wildfire Publications, Training Courses and Workshops contains a listing with brief descriptions of publications and courses developed by the Building Science Branch of FEMA’s Federal Insurance and Mitigation Administration (FIMA).
+Publications include recovery advisories (hurricane and tornado), Mitigation Assessment Team (MAT) reports (hurricanes and tornadoes), natural hazard Risk Management Series (RMS) publications, technical bulletins and training courses.
 The catalog also notes how the documents can be obtained, either online for downloading or through FEMA's Publications Warehouse.

 Protect Your Home or Business